-In India, more than one lakh people are diagnosed with cancer each year.
-Blood cancer, also called haematological cancer, originates in the bone marrow and can affect different parts of the body since the cancerous cells are carried through the bloodstream.
-While there are a few different types of blood cancer, the primary reason that they affect the body is that the abnormal white blood cells start to grow out of control rapidly and leave no space for the normal blood cells, which fight off infection and produce new blood cells.
+In India, more than one lakh people get cancer diagnosis each year.
+Blood cancer, or haematological cancer, originates in the bone marrow and affects different parts of the body; since the cancerous cells carry through the bloodstream.
+While there are a few different types of blood cancer; the primary reason that they affect the body is that the abnormal white blood cells start to grow out of control rapidly and leave no space for the normal blood cells which fight off infection and produce new blood cells.

 Types of blood cancer

 Studies have shown that blood cancer accounts for eight per cent of all new cases of cancer diagnosed in India.
-Leukaemia, Lymphoma and Multiple Myeloma are all known types of blood cancer that affect the Indian population.
-While Leukaemia and Lymphoma are known to affect both adults and children alike, Myeloma is more commonly known to affect adults than children.
+Leukemia, Lymphoma and Multiple Myeloma are all known types of blood cancer that affect the Indian population.
+While Leukemia and Lymphoma affects both adults and children alike, Myeloma is more commonly affects adults than children.

-Leukaemia is a cancer that occurs in the white blood cells, which prevents them from fighting infections as a part of a person’s immune system.
-Leukaemia can either be acute (fast-growing), or chronic (slow-growing) and this type is most commonly found in children under the age of 15.
+Leukemia is a cancer that occurs in the white blood cells; which prevents them from fighting infections as a part of a person’s immune system.
+Leukemia can either be acute (fast-growing), or chronic (slow-growing) and most commonly found in children under the age of 15.

-Lymphoma is a cancer caused by the lymphatic system, which is responsible for storing and releasing white blood cells into the body when required.
-This type of cancer mainly affects lymphocytes, a variety of white blood cells present in the lymph nodes and is the most common type of blood cancer in adults.
+lymphatic system causes Lymphoma cancer.
+It is responsible for storing and releasing white blood cells into the body when required.
+This type of cancer mainly affects lymphocytes a variety of white blood cells present in the lymph nodes.
+It is the most common type of blood cancer in adults.
 More than half of diagnosed patients with blood cancer suffer from Lymphoma.

 Myeloma affects the plasma cells of the blood that are responsible for producing antibodies that fight infections in the body.
 This type of blood cancer can make a person’s body more susceptible to infections.